microsoft/playwright/docs/src/test-api/class-testproject.md

 The maximum number of retry attempts given to failed tests.
 Learn more about [test retries](../test-retries.md#retries).

+Use [`method: Test.describe.configure`] to change the number of retries for a specific file or a group of tests.

 Use [`property: TestConfig.retries`] to change this option for all projects.

 ## property: TestProject.run